bitgn/ml-pipelines/STUDY.md

 # ML for Software Engineers

 This is the self-study course.
-Audience: people with software engineering background that want to get into the Machine Learning.
+It is aimed at **people with software engineering background that want to get into the Machine Learning**.

-Within the course we'll be sharing our experience of building and evolving data science infrastructures.
+Within the course we'll be sharing our experience of building and evolving data science infrastructures that had productive ML as the ultimate goal.

-Purpose of this course:
+**Purpose of this course**:

-- strengthen our own understanding of the domain by sharing the experience in a structured form; we learn more by sharing;
+- strengthen our own understanding of the domain by sharing the experience in a structured form; **we learn better by sharing**;
-- build up a small community that knows about our problems and tools that we use;
+- **build up a small community** that knows about our problems and tools that we use;
-- find potential colleagues to work with at future projects (both within the [Software Park](https://www.softwarepark.cc) and directly at our clients).
+- maybe even **find potential colleagues to work with at future projects** (both within the [Software Park](https://www.softwarepark.cc) and at our clients).

-All of these goals are long-term: 2-10 years into the future.

-The course itself is a work-in-progress.
-We are just getting started.
+The course itself is a work-in-progress, and we are just getting started. v1.0 is expected to be done by the end of 2020 (very rough estimate).

-Planned scope of things that we work with and want to share (in no particular order):
+**Scope of things that we work with and want to share**, in no particular order:

 - R&D environments for the data scientists.
 - Data extraction and transformation pipelines.